linaori/wow-battleground-commander/README.md

    - if the queue entry window showed up
    - if that player entered (BGC required by that player)
    - if that player declined entry (BGC required by that player)
+ - Player faction

+Additionally you can also see who uses which addon by hovering over the window title, or the players themselves, and you can access the list of people who request lead.
+In the settings (QueueTools -> Group Information) you can configure player names in Battleground Commander to be shown in several formats:
+ - Never show the realm
+ - Always Show the realm
+ - Hide the realm when it's the same realm as you are from (default Blizzard behavior)

 #### Queue Pause Detection
 Free choice of automatically notifying the group when the queue is paused, resumed, and doing a ready check to verify